Phat (card game): History and distribution

+Overview

-A variant generally called Nine-card Don, also Big Don, Long Don, Welsh Don.
-Four players sitting crosswise in partnerships receive 9 cards each from a 52-card pack.
-The aim is to score cards in tricks.
-The game is 91 or 121 up and the scores are pegged on a Cribbage board.
+Four players sitting crosswise in partnerships receive 9 cards each from a standard 52-card pack.
+The aim is to score for certain cards (counting cards) in tricks.
+The game is 91 or 121 up and the scores are pegged on a Cribbage board of 60 or 90 holes per side.
 The cards rank are as follows:

+Thus there are 44 points to be won during play and 8 more for "game" at the end of play, making a total of 52 points available per deal (unlike the 88 in standard Phat).

+Deal and play

 One player from each team cuts a card from the pack and whoever cuts the highest card will pitch first.
 The dealer will be the player to the right of the pitcher and the turn to deal and play passes always to the left.
 The player to the dealer's left leads first and the suit he plays establishes trumps.
 Others must follow suit if possible, otherwise may play any card.
 The trick is taken by the highest card led or by the highest trump if any are played.
 Each trick-winner leads to the next.

+Scoring

 During play, each side pegs immediately the value of any trump counters and Fives taken in tricks.
 After play, each side counts all counting cards taken in tricks (Aces, Kings, Queens, Jacks, 10s - as shown in the table above) known as the game score.
 The side with the greater total pegs 8 extra.

 A slight variation is that a side will claim 6 points for the highest total plus one for the highest trump and another one for the jack of trumps (meaning that sometimes only 7 bonus points are scored).
 Another variation is to score 5 points for the highest total and one for high trump, one for low trump and one for jack of trumps (again meaning that sometimes only 7 bonus points are scored).